Organized in Paris by the International Perfume Foundation, the New Luxury Awards ceremony rewards sustainable perfumes and packaging.

 Rondo Sandyakala by William S. Wijaya (Indonesia), a fresh and amber fragrance.

-Elixir of Heaven by Anuja François Raja (France) with a scent of myrrh and incense.
+Elixir of Heaven by Anuja François Raja (France) with a fragrance of myrrh and incense.

-Surinam by Françoise Rapp (France) for Flowering Pharmacy USA, a powdered and wooded cyprus.
+Surinam by Françoise Rapp (France) for Flowering Pharmacy USA, a powdery and woody chypre.

-White by Sri Kudaravalli (India) for Xila Apothic with a floral scent of jasmine.
+White by Sri Kudaravalli (India) for Xila Apothic with the floral scent of jasmine.

 This student created her perfume and brand in 6 months while attending the IPF Teacher's Academy.
-Sri Kudaravalli was congratulated by Her Excellency Jawed Ashraf, Ambassador of India in Paris.
+Sri Kudaravalli was congratulated by His Excellency Jawed Ashraf, Ambassador of India in Paris.

 In the sustainable packaging category:

 Phantom by Pierre Dinand for Paco Rabanne.
-To be recyclable, each piece of the bottle must be separable (metal, plastic and glass).
+To be recyclable, each part of the bottle must be separable (metal, plastic and glass).
 Otherwise, it can be a collector's item.